scott113341/quad_keyah_analysis/README.md

 # Four Corners Quad Keyah Analysis

-I ran the 2023 Four Corners Quad Keyah half marathon trail race series.
+I ran the Four Corners Quad Keyah half marathon trail race series this year (2023), which was a ton of fun!.
 After one of the races, some of the runners and I were wondering how much distance was in each state.
-For example, on the "Arizona" race, how much distance was in Arizona versus CO/UT/NM?
-This repo contains code/infra that performs this analysis.
-If you want to run it yourself, run the following commands:
+For example, in the Arizona race, how much distance was in AZ versus CO/UT/NM?

+This repo contains code/infra that performs this analysis in a hopefully-reproducible way.
+It uses a kinda hacky Docker setup to take advantage of layer caching.
+If you want to run it yourself, use the following commands:

 ```bash
 git clone https://github.com/scott113341/quad_keyah_analysis.git